 This post is dedicated to the majestic feline, the Royal Bengal Tiger, and the sublime specimens with whom I’ve crossed path in my two-months stay in Kanha Tiger Reserve.

-A girl with attitude, the Dhawajandhi or T27 is a beautiful and bold female with looks that kill.
+One of the most popular tigers of Kanha and a girl with attitude, the Dhawajandhi or T27 is a beautiful and bold female with looks that kill.
 The tigers who live within tourism areas have a much different life than those who stay in closed areas of national parks or outside of tiger reserves.
 They are constantly monitored, seen, photographed and have become iconic to the place they live in.

 Only two cubs remain alive from DJ’s last litter.
 Such is the way of the tiger and survival is guaranteed only for the fittest.
 Here is one of her female cubs named DJ 4, still shy and nervous ands tentatively peeking from behind a tree.